Is UPS or USPS Cheaper? 2026 Cost & Speed Comparison

 1. For a 10 lb box, is UPS or USPS cheaper?

-For a 10 pound box, UPS Ground is often cheaper than USPS Priority Mail, especially for longer distances.
-For example, a 10 lb package from NY to LA cost about $37 with UPS Ground versus $55 with USPS Priority Mail.
-However, if your item fits in a USPS Medium Flat Rate box, USPS would be significantly cheaper at around $17.10.
+For a 10 pound box, UPS Ground is often cheaper than USPS services, especially for longer distances.
+However, if your item fits in a USPS Medium or Large Flat Rate box, USPS would be significantly cheaper.

 2. What is the cheapest way to ship a heavy package (over 20 lbs)?